-☑ QUARTERLY REPORT PURS EUANT TO SECTION 13 OR 15(d) OF THE SECURI ΓΙΕS EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2023 ☐ TRANSITION REPORT PURS SUANT TO SECTION 13 OR 15(d) OF THE SECURI For the transition period from to TIES EXCHANGE ACT OF 1934 Commission File Number: 001-41715 Beneficient (Exact name of registrant as specified in its charter) Nevada 72-1573705 (State or other jurisdiction incorporation or organizat (I.R.S.
-Employer Identification No.) (325 North St. Paul Street, Suite 4850 Dallas, TX 75201 Address of principal executive offices, including zip code) (214) 445-4700 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchang on which registered e Class A common stock, par value \$0.001 per share BENF Nasdaq Stock Market LI .C Warrants, each whole warrant exercisable for one share of Class A common stock, par value \$0.001 per share, and one share of Series A convertible preferred stock, par value \$0.001 per share BENFW Nasdaq Stock Market LI .C Sec curities registered pursuant to section 12(g) of the Act: No ne. ndicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 orter period that the registrant was required to file such or 15(d) of the Securities Exchange s submitted electronically every Interactive Data File requ during the preceding 12 months (or for such shorter peri s a large accelerated filer, an accelerated filer, a non-acc of "large accelerated filer," "accelerated filer," "small Large accelerated filer □ Non-accelerated filer □ ccelerated filer maller reporting company merging growth company \boxtimes
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended December 31, 2023 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-41715 Beneficient (Exact name of registrant as specified in its charter) 72-1573705 Nevada (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 325 North St. Paul Street, Suite 4850 Dallas, TX 75201 (Address of principal executive offices, including zip code) (214) 445-4700 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Name of each exchange on which registered Title of each class Trading Symbol(s) Class A common stock, par value \$0.001 per Nasdaq Stock Market LLC BENF share Warrants, each whole warrant exercisable for one share of Class A common stock, par value \$0.001 per share, and one share of Series A convertible preferred stock, par value \$0.001 per Nasdaq Stock Market LLC BENFW share Securities registered pursuant to section 12(g) of the Act: None.
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. ⊠ Yes □ No Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). ⊠ Yes □ No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer |X| \times Smaller reporting company \times Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \square Yes \boxtimes No As of November 9, 2023, Beneficient had 257,209,584 shares of Class A common stock outstanding and 19,140,451 shares of Class B common stock outstanding.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). ☐ Yes ☒ No As of February 9, 2024, Beneficient had 257,209,584 shares of Class A common stock outstanding and 19,140,451 shares of Class B common stock outstanding.